« Saint Jérôme dans son cabinet de travail » par Antonello de Messine, vers 1475, huile sur bois © Public domain/ National Gallery London

 The History of the Desk - Part II

-In 2022, Rinck turns 181.
+In 2024, Rinck turned 183.
 Nearly two centuries of history that have seen an ever-increasing number of projects.
 It goes without saying that the company has designed and produced an incalculable number of desks during this time.
 Let’s look at just of few of them, those that are perhaps the most emblematic.

 Designed as a complete ensemble for a home office, watch the creation of the Amarante collection.